 The student visa, as its name suggests, was created in order to give students an opportunity to learn Japanese in Japan for an extended length of time.
 If you intend to study in Japan for more than 6 months, this is the visa you will need to apply for.
 The student visa allows students to study abroad in Japan at a language school for a maximum of 2 years.
 However, you can study longer if you attend university in Japan.

 There are also some benefits of having a student visa, such as being able to participate in part time work up to 28 hours per week, and being able to sign contracts for things like apartments, cell phones, and banks.
 Unlike the tourist visa, this visa takes some time to apply for.

 If you wish to apply for a student visa, it is important to contact Go!
 Go!
 Nihon at least 6 months prior to the date you wish to arrive in Japan.
 Go!
 Go!
 Nihon will help you through all steps in the application process to make sure everything is taken care of smoothly and without difficulty.

-Aside from a handful, most countries are allowed a tourist visa for Japan.
-The tourist visa is the most easily attainable visa and for many countries, it does not require you to apply before coming to Japan, since you can apply for it at the airport once you arrive.
+Most countries are allowed a tourist visa for Japan.
+It does not require you to apply for the visa before coming to Japan, since the visa is granted upon arrival.

 Depending on the country, there are different lengths of stay allotted to applicants of the tourist visa, ranging from 14 days to a maximum of 6 months.
 A tourist visa is restrictive in other areas as well.
-For example, it prohibits its owner from participating in work of any kind, including part time work, and it does not allow its owner to sign contracts or open a Japanese bank account.
+For example, it prohibits its owner from participating in work of any kind, including part time work.
+It also does not allow its owner to sign contracts or open a Japanese bank account.